Ruby Falls in Chattanooga, TN: An Underground Waterfall

 - Before or after visiting the waterfall, you can go up to the tower outside and enjoy the view.

-How high is Ruby Falls?
+How high is the falls?

 The falls is the highest waterfall in Chattanooga and one of the highest waterfalls in the United States at 145 feet high.